Advanced integration

 A proactive messaging campaign is evaluated when triggered by the Page View Event integration.
 It is essential that for each screen the user visits, the page view event is correctly updated to reflect this.

 For example, suppose you have a campaign that triggers when the user is on a particular product screen for 30 seconds.
-If the user navigates to a different screen after 25 seconds, and there's no subsequent page view event sent, the user will receive a proactive message notification.
+If the user navigates to a different screen after 25 seconds, and there's no subsequent page view event sent, the user will not receive a proactive message notification.

 Customization